milopms/itasecoin/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of itasecoind and itasecoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of itasecored and itasecore-qt by interacting with them through the RPC and P2P interfaces.
-- [util](test/util) which tests the itasecoin utilities, currently only itasecoin-tx.
+- [util](test/util) which tests the itasecoin utilities, currently only itasecore-tx.

 The util tests are run as part of `make check` target.
 The functional tests are run by the travis continuous build process whenever a pull